turingschool/front-end-curriculum/lessons/json-web-tokens.md

 [spa-react]: /assets/images/lessons/jwts/spa-react.png

 ## Configuring an Auth0 Client
 At this point, Auth0 has already created a new client (i.e. a new application) for you.
 You can view the settings of your client [here](https://manage.auth0.com/#/clients).
-Go ahead and change the name of your application, set the client type to 'Single Page Application' and add a callback URL like so:
+Go ahead and change the name of your application, set the client type to 'Single Page Application' and add a callback URL to `http://localhost:3000/login` like so:

 ![client-settings][client-settings]